danilocurvelo/imd0030-20242/assessments/midterm.md

 > 1. Undo the last post written by a given user.
 > 1. Return a list of all posts written by a given user in the order that they were added.
 >
-> Give a worst-case asymptotic analysis for all methods where _N_ is the number of posts and MM is the number of users.
+> Give a worst-case asymptotic analysis for all methods where _N_ is the number of posts and _M_ is the number of users.

 {: .note .d-none }
 > Describe 3 approaches to design a data type that can: